storyteq/platform-integration/README.md

 npm start
 ```

-To change the platform you need to edit index.js.
+To change the platform url you need to edit index.js.

 ## Usage